Caitlin-Sykes/Character-Creator/readme.md

     - Cait's JS Skills
     - Cait's decent JSON-writing skills
     - Cait's hours of playing Baldur's Gate 3
-    - Some of Adam's Lack of JS skills
+    - Some of Adam's of JS skills

 # To run:
-    - In the "Backend" folder, run `pip install -r requirements.txt`
-    - In the root directory, run `npm install`
+    - run npm run start
-    - Run "npm run start" in the root directory

-# To make changes
-    - run `npx tailwindcss -i ./frontend/src/css/input.css -o ./frontend/src/css/output.css --watch` to monitor changes to the css.
 # With thanks to:
-    🔴 Adam, for helping explain JavaScript to me and debug my Tailwind. 🔴
+    🔴 Adam, for helping explain JavaScript to me and debug my Tailwind and make improvements. 🔴